Lawyer: Officials to pursue murder charges for Alex Murdaugh

 Officials with both state police and the attorney general’s office would not comment on whether authorities were pursuing the indictments, which were first reported by news and opinion website FITSNews.

 Murdaugh already faces dozens of criminal charges that have piled up in the months since his wife Maggie, 52, and their 22-year-old son, Paul, were killed.
-But until now he has not been charged in connection with his wife and son’s deaths; he’s repeatedly denied any role in those killings.
+But until now he has not been charged in connection with their deaths; he’s repeatedly denied any role in those killings.

 The deaths led to at least a half-dozen investigations into Murdaugh and his finances resulting in charges that he stole $8.5 million from people who hired him and that he lied to police in saying he was shot by a stranger on a roadside when — officials say — he really asked a friend to kill him so his surviving son could collect a $10 million life insurance policy.